Phaen/Polynar/README.md

 * **limit** *(unsigned integer, optional)* <br/> The maximum amount of items encoded.
 When supplied, it will automatically decode all the items that were initially encoded by the same method call.

 ### Character sets
 A character set is a set of characters that can be used for encoding and decoding purposes.
 There are a few ways to supply a character set to Polynar methods.
+Every character set needs to cover at least two characters.

 ##### Undefined
 When no character set is supplied, the Base64 character set (as can be found below) will be used instead.